dimsemenov/PhotoSwipe/docs/opening-or-closing-transition.md

 To adjust opening or closing transition type use lightbox option `showHideAnimationType` (`String`).
 It supports three values - `zoom` (default), `fade` (default if there is no thumbnail) and `none`.

+Animations are automatically disabled if user `(prefers-reduced-motion: reduce)`.

 ## zoom

 <PswpCodePreview galleryID="zoom-transition">